 Read a Book

 An easy way to get started with celebrating International Literacy Day is by picking up a book and starting to read!
 This might mean rereading a favorite novel, starting on a new sci-fi series, diving into a non-fiction book to improve life skills, or taking a stroll down memory lane and picking up some children’s books again.
-No matter which book is chosen get started by

 Head to the Local Library